christian-vigh-phpclasses/PdfToText/README.md

 The second id is not clearly described in the Pdf specifications.

+### ImageAutoSaveFileTemplate ###

+A template string to be used for generating filenames when the *PDFOPT\_AUTOSAVE\_IMAGES* flag has been specified.

+It can contain the following *print*-like formats :

+- **%p** : Replaced by the directory where the input PDF file resides.
+- **%f** : Replaced by the filename part (without suffix) of the input PDF file.
+- **%s** : Replaced by the suffix appropriate to the image format given by the **ImageAutoSaveFormat** property.
+- **%d** : Replaced by a sequential value, starting from 1, which gives the image number.

+The default value for this property is :

+	$ImageAutoSaveFileTemplate	=   "%p/%f.%d.%s" ;

+Using the template above, if your input filename is "/tmp/test.pdf" and contains 3 images, then you will get the following output images :

+- /tmp/test.1.jpg
+- /tmp/test.2.jpg
+- /tmp/test.3.jpg

+You can also specify a width with the "%d" format specifier ; the numbering will then be padded with leading zeroes.
+For example, the following template using the same example PDF file as above :

+	$pdf -> ImageAutoSaveFileTemplate	=   "%p/%f.%3d.%s" ;

+will generate the following filenames :

+- /tmp/test.001.jpg
+- /tmp/test.002.jpg
+- /tmp/test.003.jpg

+### ImageAutoSaveFormat ###

+When the *PDFOPT\_AUTOSAVE\_IMAGES* flag has been specified, indicates the format to be used for saving the images found in the PDF file.
+It can be any of the constants defined by the *gd* library regarding image formats :

+			IMG_JPEG		=>  'jpg',
+			IMG_JPG			=>  'jpg',
+			IMG_GIF			=>  'gif',
+			IMG_PNG			=>  'png',
+			IMG_WBMP		=>  'wbmp',
+			IMG_XPM			=>  'xpm'

+Note that the association between the constant and corresponding file suffix is automatically handled.

 ### Images ###

 An array of objects inheriting from the **PdfImage** class.
 Currently, only the **PdfJpegIMage** class is implemented.